nataliacza/queens-basic-api/README.md

 # Drag Queens Collection API

-Drag Queens Collection API made using python and in FastApi framework.
+Drag Queens Collection API made using Python 3 and in FastAPI.

 ## Description